TIPS Explained: Your Inflation Shield in 2026

 How to Buy TIPS in 2026

-You have three main routes to TIPS:
+Three routes to TIPS:

 2. Brokerage accounts — Buy individual TIPS on the secondary market through any major broker.
 You'll see a bid-ask spread (typically tight for on-the-run issues), and you can sell anytime.
 This gives you flexibility but introduces interest rate risk if you sell before maturity.